Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/test.typ

 = Range of Motion (Speed)
 == Background
 The main advantage of the ladybrown compared to the redirect mechanism is its speed.
-The ladybrown can complete a 180 degree rotation faster than other high stake mechanisms.
+The ladybrown can complete a 180#sym.degree rotation faster than other high stake mechanisms.
 This speed would allow the robot to score on the neutral wall stakes before it gets blocked or pushed.

 == Hypothesis
-The robot will make a full 180 degree rotation in 3 seconds or under.
+The robot will make a full 180#sym.degree rotation in 3 seconds or under.

 #grid(
   columns: (3fr, 7fr),